AltoClient/Booster/README.md

 ![NodeJs](https://img.shields.io/badge/Powered%20By-Kotlin-535bf4?style=for-the-badge)    ![LINES OF CODE](https://img.shields.io/tokei/lines/github/MinecraftKotlin/Booster?style=for-the-badge) ![LICENSE](https://img.shields.io/github/license/MinecraftKotlin/Booster?style=for-the-badge)

-The networking implementation for MCK
+The networking implementation for Alto

-This repository contains some of the basic implementation code for the Booster networking system how-ever it does not contain code for the packets or packet processors because they include too much internal game code that is not yet able to be published
+This repository contains some basic implementation code for the Booster networking system how-ever it does not contain code for the packets or packet processors because they include too much internal game code that is not yet able to be published

 ## 🔨 Improvements

 - All packets are now immutable so no weird empty constructors and massive files full of assignments and annoying messing around
-- Far smaller this implementation when included in MCK is far far smaller than the original networking while still achieving fast performance
+- Far smaller this implementation when included in Alto is far, far smaller than the original networking while still achieving fast performance

 ## ⚙️ Building